openfaas/openfaas.github.io/_posts/2019-02-14-serverless-single-page-app.md

 * Open Source & MIT licensed
 * Write code in any programming language

 Now, you may very well be able to do all of the above using a micro-services framework such as Spring, but what a micro-services framework will not do for you is automate all the boilerplate entrypoint code, timeouts, retries, health-checks, logging, metrics, Dockerfile creation and maintenance or auto-scaling.
+We found that around 300 lines of YAML were required to define a basic HTTP service correctly on Kubernetes, with the OpenFaaS [stack.yaml file](https://docs.openfaas.com/reference/yaml/) this was reduced to 4-6 lines.

 Much of the benefit of using a framework like OpenFaaS is being able to move faster because you only have to care about writing your code.
 We’ll also cover some of the benefits of using OpenFaaS Cloud as a managed platform whether that is self-hosted or through the Community Cluster or another vendor.

 ### Architecture